SS Pacific (1849): Service history

 Pacific was launched on 1 February 1849 and made her maiden voyage from New York to Liverpool on 25 May 1850.
 She would retain service on the New York-Liverpool route for her entire career.

 Between 11 and 21 September, Pacific made a record passage from Liverpool to New York with an average speed of 12.46 knots, breaking the previous record of 12.25 knot held by the Cunard Line's Asia, and thus winning the coveted Blue Riband for fastest transatlantic crossing.
 Pacific would hold the record for less than a year however, as her sister ship Baltic would set a new record the following August with a new record speed of 12.91 knots.
 Between 10 and 20 May 1851, Pacific also set a new eastbound record with an average speed of 13.03 knot, beating the previous record of 12.38 kn set by the Cunard Line's Canada.
 Again however, the record would stand for only nine months before being broken again by Pacific's slightly more-powerful sister ship, Arctic.

 In 1851, Pacific's passenger accommodations were increased to include an additional 80 second-class passengers.
 In March 1853, she rescued the crew of the barque Jesse Stevens, which had foundered in the Atlantic Ocean.
-In 1853, Pacific's mizzen mast was removed, presumably in order to reduce drag.
+In May 1853, while the Pacific was passing under an open swing bridge near Norwalk, Connecticut, a train crashed disastrously into the water nearby after its engineer missed the bridge signal; the ship's crew helped rescue many of the survivors.
+Also in 1853, Pacific's mizzen mast was removed, presumably in order to reduce drag.

+Collision With Brig Alfaretta

+Between 8:00 PM and 10:00 PM on August 16, 1851, Pacific's crew saw the mast light of the sailing brig Alfaretta off the starboard side at full sail towards their direction.
+The officer in charge ordered the Quartermaster to pull her hard-to-starboard and keep the ship at full sail to avoid collision.
+The brig turned towards Pacific, and rammed Pacific's starboard bow.
+Alfaretta's forward mast was stuck in the bow of Pacific before the brig sank.
+An inquiry put the blame on the crew of Alfaretta after it was determined that their last-minute decision to change course put both ships in danger of collision.
+Pacific suffered damages adding up to $2,000 ($82,000 today).